Supporting individuals, groups, and

 – Kristin Walker Collins, Chief Executive Officer of the Foundation for Appalachian Kentucky

-Applicants should be individuals, groups, and organizations engaged in civic entrepreneurship and engagement work.
-Projects should be able to be completed within 12 months or less and should focus on community engagement, problem-solving, and the common good.
+Over 80 grants were received requesting $1,300,00 in funding.
+Applicants were individuals, groups, and organizations engaged in civic entrepreneurship and engagement work.
+All projects are to be completed within 12 months or less and focus on community engagement, problem-solving, and the common good.

 - New or creative ideas that respond to real community needs